 Establishing the Right Menu Pricing for your Restaurant

-For every item on your menu, you will also need to add in operational costs.
-This includes the expense of paying the staff and the costs of running the business, such as rent, electricity, water and more.
-If you do not factor these costs into your pricing, you will not meet your bottom line each month, never mind make any profit.
+For every item on your menu, you will also need to add operational costs.
+This includes the expense of paying the staff and the costs of running the business, such as rent, electricity, water and more..
 It is important to know what all of your business operating costs are so that you can use these figures to add to the cost of the menu item.

-The atmosphere that is created in your establishment will play a role in the pricing on your menu.
+The atmosphere that is created in your establishment will play a role in establishing the pricing on your menu.
 Customers pay for the ambiance of a restaurant and expect less from a fast food chain then from a fine dining establishmene.
 If your business is considered upscale, then your customers will expect to pay more and they will also expect more.
 Ambiance costs may include the decor, background music, service, and other details whose costs will need to be added into the cost of the menu item.

-You will also need to add the location cost into your menu item pricing.
-If you are in an area where the real estate is higher and the dining is considered to be upscale, then your menu should reflect this.
+You will also need to add the location costs into your menu item pricing.
+If you are in an area where real estate costs are higher and the dining is considered to be upscale, then your menu should reflect this.
 Customers will expect to pay more if they are eating at a restaurant that requires reservations or is located in a certain area.
 It is also true that the more competition there is nearby, the lower your prices will have to be in order for you to stay competitive.
 If you are unique to the area, you will be able to charge a little more.
 If you run an eatery in a business district, the prices should reflect the type of guests that you want to attract to your restaurant.